 A VPN service encrypts all the data traveling between you and a far-off server, rendering the data invisible to anyone else.
 VPN protection is essential when you're using airport or cafe Wi-Fi, but it can also be used to watch foreign streaming services, evade government snooping or protect your privacy from your internet service provider.

 The service's U.S. location means that PIA is under the jurisdiction of U.S. authorities, but it doesn't log user sessions and lets you sign up and pay anonymously.
 If you're concerned about the FBI, try the Canadian service Windscribe, which costs a bit more than PIA but is almost as flexible and fast.

 The $39.95 ($3.33 a month) annual subscription is the cheapest of the seven VPN services we evaluated.

-There are more than 3,000 PIA servers worldwide in nearly 30 countries and more than 40 cities, beating the numbers for most other VPN services.
+There are more than 3,000 PIA servers worldwide in about 30 countries and more than 40 cities, beating the numbers for most other VPN services.
 There's a good chance PIA has a connection point near where you are or where you're going.

 On the downside, you can't use your own name to log in.
 But PIA's use of a randomized set of letters and numbers can further help hide your online identity.